 You put a lot of time and effort into writing a blog post, and in the end, the average time spent on a page is still barely a dozen seconds.
 Many of us, unfortunately, are familiar with this feeling.

-In standard blogs, only 2% of users spend more than 2 minutes reading a post.
+On standard blogs, only 2% of users spend more than 2 minutes reading a post.

-Good the news is that your blog doesn't have to be typical - it can be better and attract readers.
+The good news is that your blog doesn't have to be typical - it can be better and attract readers.

 There are many factors that affect how long the average reader will spend reading your posts: